 - Easy - it just doesn't get any quick or easier than this!
 Pair this with some tomato cucumber salad to make it special.

 - Tasty - pepper and garlic combine with some Italian bread crumbs with some fresh Parmesan cheese for a great combination.

 - Feed a crowd - with just a little prep you can cook enough of these chops to feed a crowd.
-Make sure you make some griddle Brussel sprouts as a side!
+Make sure you make some griddle Brussel sprouts or roasted potatoes as a side!

 Ingredients you will need